EFX (show): Creative team

 EFX was originally created by Gary Goddard and Tony Christopher, with additional material and dialogue provided by Michael Crawford and Bruce Vilanch, respectively.
-The show was directed by Scott Faris and Anthony van Laast, who also provided the choreography, and Theoni V. Aldredge provided the costumes.
+The show was directed by Scott Faris and Anthony Van Laast, who also provided the choreography, followed by Arlene Phillips who took over as director and choreographer.
+Theoni V. Aldredge provided the costumes.
+The Animatronic Dragon Morgana featured in the show was produced by Advanced Animations.

 The original music was composed by Don Grady, Ted King, Gary Goddard, Andy Belling, B. A. Robertson, and Michael Crawford, and featured lyrics by Doug Brayfield, Ted King, Gary Goddard, Andy Belling, Marty Panzer, and B. A. Robertson.
 Composer John Barry's theme from the film Somewhere in Time was also used as pre-show music during the show's original 1995 run.
 Barry, who had worked with Michael Crawford before on previous projects such as the West End musical Billy and the British movie musical of Alice's Adventures in Wonderland, gave Crawford permission to add vocals to the Somewhere in Time theme.
 Lyrics were provided by B.A.
 Robertson.